mrkale/gbj_ds18b20/README.md

 - **inttypes.h**: Integer type conversions.
 This header file includes the exact-width integer definitions and extends them with additional facilities provided by the implementation.

+<a id="tests"></a>
+## Unit testing

+The subfolder `tests` in the folder `extras`, i.e., `gbj_ds18b20/extras/test`, contains testing files, usually just one, with unit tests of library [gbj_DS18B20](#library) executable by [Unity](http://www.throwtheswitch.org/unity) test runner.
+Each testing file should be placed in an individual test folder of a particular project, usually in the structure `test/<testname>/<testfile>`.
+- **ds18b20.cpp**: Test suite providing test cases for all relevant public methods with connected real temperature sensor.
+Its ROM address should be set in the code of the test file directly.

 <a id="constants"></a>
 ## Constants